-The Company intends to grow profitability through the development of the stores network for Nick Scali Furniture, and the expansion of the two new retail brands Sofas2Go and Chateau d'Ax.
+The Company intends to grow profitably through the development of the stores network.

 Environmental Regulation and Performance

 The Company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory.